msausu/b2w-game-app-backend-java/app/game-planet-service-api/src/site/markdown/choices-limitations.md

 ## Decisions

-1. Services are not async or reactive
+1. Most services are not async
 2. No request throttling (use load-balancer)
 3. No user authentication (no specs)
-4. The swapi-client caches requests and because of this is fragile (external dependency).
+4. The swapi-client caches requests (external dependency).
    The specs don't say if "number of films" could be part of the DB and kept in sync by another process.